-Covid 19 coronavirus: Aussie health chief says New Zealand's virus strategy 'very dangerous'
+Covid 19 coronavirus: Australian health chief says New Zealand's strategy 'very dangerous'

 Australia's top health official has criticised New Zealand's decision to lift Covid-19 restrictions after seemingly eliminating the virus.

-Australia's acting chief medical officer Paul Kelly said today that New Zealand should not have returned to pre-pandemic life after going 102 days without community transmission.
+Australia's acting chief medical officer Paul Kelly said today New Zealand should not have returned to pre-pandemic life after going 102 days without community transmission.

 He said despite New Zealand's initial lockdown being successful, a return to mass gatherings and lack of social distancing was problematic.